 If you are looking for information on your account please see the account information page.

 Click here for current billing information with the Environmental Protection Division.

 Waste Water Liens

-Around the end of July, or middle of August, we start the lien process for the delinquent wastewater accounts.
-A notice of impending lien, including all interest and cost charges, is mailed by certified mail to the last known owner of the property.
-We do this at least thirty days prior to the execution of the lien.
+A lien was placed on accounts with outstanding wastewater balances for the previous year every September.
+Notices of impending lien were issued to the last known owner of the property by certified mail no less than 30 days prior to the date the lien was recorded.
+These notices included all interest and cost charges to be paid to avoid a lien.
 The returned receipt or unclaimed notice serves as evidence that our office did in fact mail the notice of impending lien and we have met all requirements of the law.
-The cost of the certified mailing is added to the delinquent amount.
-If your wastewater account still remains unpaid after the due date given on the notice of impending lien, The Tax Collector's Office places a lien on the property.
-At this time all tax, interest, and cost amounts are transferred to lien status along with the cost of the lien execution, then eighteen per cent interest starts accruing on the unpaid balance, until the lien is paid in full.
-A title search is done and a notice is sent to each lien holder with an interest in the property.
-At that time, $10.00 plus any expenses will be added to the cost of notifying mortgagees.
+The cost of the certified mailing was also added to the delinquent amount.
+If the wastewater account still remained unpaid after the due date given on the notice of impending lien, The Tax Collector's Office placed a lien on the property.
+At this time all tax, interest, and cost amounts are transferred to lien status along with the cost of the lien execution.
+At that time eighteen per cent interest began accruing on the unpaid balance, which will continue accruing until the lien is paid in full.
+A title search was done and a notice was sent to each lien holder with an interest in the property.
+At that time, $10.00 plus any expenses were added to the cost of notifying mortgagees.

 Taxpayers should also be aware that if the City places a lien on their property, it becomes part of their credit report and remains there for seven years after it is paid.

 As stated in RSA 149-I-11 Liens and Collection of Sewer Charges the Tax Collectors Office follows the same procedures in conjunction with Real Estate Laws.